5 Minutes Read

 Is tirzepatide available by prescription?

 Tirzepatide is available only with a prescription from a licensed healthcare professional.
 It cannot be purchased over the counter and should be used under medical supervision.
-A medical consultation is necessary to review your health, medical history, and treatment goals before it can be prescribed for type 2 diabetes or weight management.
+A medical consultation is necessary to review your health, medical history, and treatment goals before it can be prescribed.

 Who is eligible for tirzepatide?

-Tirzepatide may be considered for individuals with type 2 diabetes, or for those who are overweight or obese with related health conditions such as high blood pressure or abnormal cholesterol levels.
-Eligibility depends on factors such as body mass index, overall health, and previous treatment responses.
-It is advisable to consult a doctor to determine whether tirzepatide is appropriate for your health and weigh management goals.
+Tirzepatide may be considered for adults who require additional support for metabolic health.
+This includes individuals with elevated BMI or those who are overweight or obese with related health conditions such as raised blood pressure or abnormal lipid levels.
+Eligibility depends on overall health, medical history, and response to other approaches.
+A consultation is required to determine suitability.

 Who cannot take tirzepatide?